Yikai-Liao/FluidLite/cli/README.md

 ## Format smoke test

-Use `scripts/test_cli_formats.sh` to re-render `minimidi/example/mahler.mid` with your local `MuseScore_General.sf3` in every supported container.
+Use `scripts/test_cli_formats.sh` to re-render `minimidi/example/mahler.mid` with your local `MuseScore_General.sf3` in supported containers.
 The script also rebuilds the CLI target so you can rerun the test after fixing issues.
+Note: this repository may be configured to skip or modify certain formats at build time depending on available system codecs.

 ## Performance Optimization